Contact

 Making Music with Monty workshops run throughout the year, teaching children all the skills they need before they start to learn a musical instrument.
 The magical stories instantly captivate children so they enjoy learning music from the very beginning.
 Children are encouraged to experiment, and explore their imaginations to the fullest.
 Once the children reach the end of their Monty workshops, they will be fully prepared and eager to start learning to play.

-Gabrielle Amelia Ridgeon is the creator and author of the Monty the Maestro and his Marvellous Magical Orchestra series.
+Gabrielle Amelia Reeves (née Ridgeon) is the creator and author of the Monty the Maestro and his Marvellous Magical Orchestra series.
 A composer, author and creative arts specialist, Gabrielle is passionate about engaging young children with the creative arts through storytelling.

 Gabrielle’s own introduction to music was aged 5, learning the piano.
 A huge advocate of how storytelling should be at the forefront of a child’s first creative arts experience, Gabrielle runs Making Music with Monty classes for children aged 9 months to 7 years.
-Gabrielle’s classes are so highly regarded by parents and teachers that she is now trains staff within Early Years settings and runs workshops for parents and families.
+Gabrielle’s classes are regarded by parents and teachers, and she now trains Early Years staff in nurseries and schools and leads parent workshops.
 Gabrielle’s educational experience also includes working with schools, international summer schools, outreach projects and specialist academies.

 Creatively, Gabrielle is a composer, orchestrator, pianist and musical director.
 She studied at the Royal College of Music for her MA in Composition.
 Her creative portfolio includes concert hall works, scores for animations, audiobooks, award-winning documentaries, and films.
 Gabrielle has worked as an orchestrator and copyist for a number of critically acclaimed composers and musical directors, collaborating on feature-length films, award-winning musicals and the Queen’s Jubilee Concert.
 Gabrielle has arranged works for numerous orchestral musicians, professional ensembles and music teachers.